Beyond Flicker: Detecting Kinematic Inconsistencies for Generalizable Deepfake Video Detection: Related work

+To improve generalization towards different deepfake generation methods, many works leverage techniques such as contrastive learning~\cite{Guo23, Larue23}, attention mechanisms~\cite{Zhao21, Yang21} or self-supervision~\cite{Chen22, Haliassos22, Luo23, Wang25}.
+Haliassos et al.~\cite{Haliassos21, Haliassos22} focus on modeling the movement of talking faces by pre-training on real-face datasets, and leveraging the learned features to guide the deepfake detection network.
+However, the fake videos used to train the detector~\cite{Rossler19} contain very specific temporal clues, which hinders its generalization capabilities to unseen manipulation methods.
+Other methods perform multi-modal audio-visual detection by incorporating information from audio and visual modalities~\cite{Liu24, Oorloff24, Yu24, Smeu25b}.

+Several methods focus on identifying extra information related to the manipulation procedure performed on a video, other than the real or fake label.
+Sequential Deepfake Detection refers to predicting the different sequential steps followed by multi-step manipulation methods~\cite{Shao22, Hong24, Xia24}.
+Other methods try to identify the particular frames that have been manipulated in deepfake videos that contain a mix of real and fake frames~\cite{Masi20, Li25b}, or the region containing the manipulated pixels within an image~\cite{Liu22}.

-Recent approaches focus on adapting large foundational models for the deepfake detection task~\cite{Cai25, Han25, Li25, Shao25, Yan25a, Yan25b} and the usage of multi-task frameworks that include auxiliary tasks related to deepfake detection~\cite{Cao22, Cobo25, Nguyen25}.
+Recent approaches focus on adapting large foundational models for the deepfake detection task~\cite{Cai25, Han25, Li25a, Shao25, Smeu25a, Yan25a, Yan25b, Yang25}, the usage of multi-task frameworks that include auxiliary tasks related to deepfake detection~\cite{Cao22, Cobo25, Nguyen25} or networks aided with external information such as semantic regions~\cite{Peng25, Zou25}.

+Deepfake-Adapter~\cite{Shao25} leverages global and local information of features extracted from a frozen CLIP model~\cite{Radford21} to improve generalization.
+FCG~\cite{Han25} proposes an adapter for CLIP features to process spatial and temporal information with a facial component guiding module to focus on key facial features.
+FakeRadar~\cite{Li25a} applies clustering modeling techniques to CLIP features to identify distributional gaps between real videos, known forgeries and unseen manipulations.
+Effort~\cite{Yan25a} applies SVD decomposition to the latent space of foundational models and freezes the principal components while training the remaining components, improving generalization.

+RECCE~\cite{Cao22} uses decoder features from a denoising autoencoder network trained to reconstruct real face images to train a deepfake detection classifier.
+SFA~\cite{Cobo25} employs face alignment as an auxiliary task to force the network to model the movement of the face and spot unnatural motions found on deepfake videos.
+Other methods~\cite{Nguyen19, Li20a, Nguyen24, Nguyen25} train the network to predict heatmaps containing the blending region of face-swap deepfakes.

 However, generalization to unseen manipulation methods requires not only an appropriate model architecture, but most importantly, the correct data to train the network, as it is crucial for the model to be guided toward extracting the most relevant features.
 Thus, we propose a new framework to generate synthetic videos that is independent of any model architecture and can be combined with existing solutions.